Skip to main content

 Bold maximalists might find a moodier and darker aesthetic more appealing this year.
 A trend that is turning many heads is using black, dark green, and rich blue as the color palette for Christmas decor.
 Use black dishware and tablecloths for a deeply moving look.
 Additionally, adorning your mantel, table, and hallways with deep evergreens and navy blue accents can create a luxurious and moody environment.

 Don’t forget to use plenty of gold details, candles, and fairy lighting to help illuminate the dark space.
 However, you don’t need the space to feel gothic or imposing.
-Instead, the goal is to find a balance between the dark and light-colored decor to create a seductive and cozy Christmas landscape.
+Instead, the goal is to find a balance between dark and light-colored decor to create a seductive and cozy Christmas landscape.

 If you’re a maximalist interested in adorning your home with a fresh take on Christmas decor this holiday season, ideas like the ones mentioned above can be revolutionary.
 Don’t shy away from breaking the status quo and changing up the existing Christmas color palette.
 Use plenty of rich shades and intriguing patterns in your design, or experiment with how glitter and gold can impact the look of your space.
 Maximalism is all about experimenting with color and pattern to achieve a curated and unique design.